phalgun26/euro-currency-carry-trades/README.md

 ## Observations

-* SNB Event: The impact of the Swiss National Bank's (SNB) decision to remove the 1.20 floor on EUR/CHF on January 15, 2015, is highlighted in the analysis.
+* SNB Event: The impact of the Swiss National Bank's (SNB) decision to remove the 1.20 floor on EUR/CHF on January 15, 2015, is visible in the analysis.

 ## Tools and Technologies